radicle-dev/radicle.xyz/_guides/seeder.md

 ### Configuring your node as a system service

-Though it's possible to simply run the Radicle node as a background process, it's recommended to setup a service to ensure the node is started on boot.
+Though it's possible to simply run the Radicle node as a background process, it's recommended to set up a service to ensure the node is started on boot.

 In this guide, we will only cover setup using `systemd`, but the process is fairly similar for other service managers.